heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 * Character designs
 * Very animalistic furries
 * Testing in VR, as I do not own a VR set
-* Painterly or Sketchy texturing--unless I'm directed to an instructor who will teach me
+* Painterly or Sketchy style texturing--until my skills improve

 # Pricing

 ## For Human Avatars

-* Original From-Scratch Body, Face, Hair & Outfit: $800 ~ $1500
+* Original From-Scratch Body, Face, Hair & Outfit: $600 ~ $1500

 ## For Mecha Avatars